gonzalo-fuente/Ensolvers_todo_app/README.md

 - NPM v8.1.4
 - PostgreSQL v14.1

+# How to run the App with single command

+In the terminal run...

+### `./starttodoapp.sh`

-# How to run the App
+# How to run the App manually

 Go to the project root directory, and run...